Alice Adams (novel): Plot

 Arthur returns several days later, and his courtship of Alice continues.
-All seems well between them until he mentions a dance being thrown by the young Miss Henrietta Lamb.
+He mentions a dance being thrown by the young Miss Henrietta Lamb.
 Arthur wants to escort Alice to the dance, and she lies to cover up that she was not invited.
-Mrs. Adams uses Alice's distress to finally goad Virgil into setting up a glue factory, which she has long insisted would be the family's ticket to success.
-It is eventually revealed that the glue recipe was developed by Virgil and another man under the direction and in the employ of J.A.
+Mrs. Adams uses Alice's distress to goad Virgil into setting up a glue factory, which she has long insisted would be the family's ticket to success.
+It is eventually revealed that the glue recipe was developed by Virgil and another man while employed under J.A.
 Lamb, who, over the years, declined to take up its production despite repeated prodding from Virgil.
-Although he is initially reluctant to "steal" from Mr. Lamb, Virgil finally persuades himself that his improvements to the recipe over the years has made it his.
+Although he is initially reluctant to "steal" from Lamb, Virgil finally convinces himself that his improvements to the recipe over the years have made it his.

-As Arthur continues his secret courtship of Alice (he never talks about her or tells anyone where he spends his evenings), Alice continues spinning a web of lies to preserve the image of herself and her family that she has invented.
-That becomes especially difficult when she and Arthur encounter Walter in a bad part of town when he is walking with a young woman, who gives the appearance of being a prostitute.
-At home, Walter is confronted by his father, who demands Walter quit Lamb's to help in setting up the glue factory.
+As Arthur continues his secret courtship of Alice, she continues to lie to preserve her crafted image of herself and her family.
+This becomes especially difficult when she and Arthur encounter Walter in a bad part of town walking with a young woman who looks like a prostitute.
+At home, Walter is confronted by his father, who demands Walter quit Lamb's to help set up the glue factory.
 Walter refuses to help his father without a $300 cash advance, which Virgil cannot afford.

-Virgil arranges to resign from Lamb's employ without speaking to him face to face because he fears the old man's reaction, and he puts the glue factory into operation.
-Meanwhile, Alice works frantically to convince Arthur that the things other people will say about her are not true, and she continues to press the point even when Arthur insists that no one has spoken about her behind her back and that nothing anyone else could say would change his opinion of her.
-Mrs. Adams decides to arrange a dinner so that Arthur can meet the family and sets about planning an elaborate meal and hiring servants for the day so that Arthur will be impressed.
+Virgil arranges to resign from Lamb's employ without speaking to him in person because he fears Lamb's reaction, and he puts the glue factory into operation.
+Meanwhile, Alice works frantically to convince Arthur that the things other people will say about her are not true.
+Arthur insists that no one has spoken about Alice behind her back and that nothing anyone says could change his opinion of her.
+Mrs. Adams decides to arrange a dinner so that Arthur can meet the family and sets about planning an elaborate meal and hiring servants to impress Arthur.